Fermi polaron laser in two-dimensional semiconductors: Polaron kinetic equation

 The relaxation processes mediated by the itinerant electrons are governed by the collisional integral

-where $\beta =\mathrm{att},\mathrm{rep}$ and $V$ is the sample area.
+where $\beta \in\{\mathrm{att},\mathrm{rep}\}$ and $V$ is the sample area.
 The polaron transition matrix elements $W^{\alpha\beta}_{\bk\bq}$ take the form

-where $n_e(\bq) = \theta(k_F - |\bq|)$ is the Fermi distribution at $T=0$ and $\varepsilon_{\alpha/e}(\bk)$ denote the polaron and electron dispersions.
-This result is equivalent to Fermi's golden rule, where the transition matrix element $T(\mathbf{Q},\omega)$ is computed in a self-consistent $T$-matrix approximation, so that $T$ can be understood as the Green's function of a trion, i.e., a bound state of an exciton and an electron.
-In addition, the transition matrix elements are renormalized by the quasiparticle weights of the initial and final polaron states $Z_{\alpha,\beta}(\bk)$, which quantify the spectral weights of the polaron resonances in Fig.~\ref{fig:As}(b).
+where $n_e(\bq) = \theta(k_F - |\bq|)$ is the $T=0$ Fermi distribution and $\varepsilon_{\alpha}(\bk)$ denotes the polaron dispersion.
+This result is equivalent to Fermi's golden rule, where the transition amplitude $T(\mathbf{Q},\omega)$ is computed in a self-consistent $T$-matrix approximation, i.e., $T$ can be understood as the Green's function of an exciton-electron pair (trion).
+In addition, the transition amplitudes are renormalized by the polaron quasiparticle weights $Z_{\alpha,\beta}(\bk)$, which quantify the spectral weights of the resonances in Fig.~\ref{fig:As}(b).